 ARSC has an active Curriculum Committee comprised of volunteers from the various member organizations.
 These volunteers review and maintain the Curriculum to ensure that training objectives are met and the training applies to current industry and Federal Government regulations as well as best industry practices.

-The Basic Orientation Plus® and the Basic Orientation Plus-Refresher® curriculum and test questions were revised in 2010.
-The current Basic Orientation Plus® and the Basic Orientation Plus-Refresher® curriculum includes a new bank of professionally designed and validated test questions with a test design matrix.
-We have also provided an ARSC Study Guide for the Basic Orientation Plus® Programs and a Spanish version (non-reciprocal) for the optional use of our members.
+The Basic Orientation Plus® and the Basic Orientation Plus - Refresher curriculum and test questions were revised in 2017.
+The current Basic Orientation Plus® and the Basic Orientation Plus - Refresher curriculum includes a new bank of professionally designed and validated test questions with a test design matrix.
+We have also provided an ARSC Study Guide for the Basic Orientation Plus® Programs and Spanish versions of the programs for the optional use of our members.
 The programs are fast paced and informative for today’s audience.

 A core value ARSC provides to members and the facilities they serve is credibility.
 Comprehensive audits, of each member council, regarding quality and consistency of training as well as assurance that the individual trained is the individual who is issued a card stating the training has occurred, is the chief tool used to attain and maintain credibility.
 The ARSC Audit Committee is comprised of volunteers from the various member organizations.
-ARSC contracts with a third party outside auditing firm to conduct unannounced audits of each ARSC member.
+ARSC contracts with a third party outside auditing firm to conduct audits of each ARSC member.
 These auditors adhere to a rigid formal audit protocol and a set of procedures provided by the association to audit each member organization on a set rotation.
-The ARSC Audit Procedures Manual has been revised and will be reviewed again in 2011.
-ARSC member councils are currently audited on a two year cycle thus insuring the ARSC objectives are met throughout the participating organizations.
+ARSC has an Audit Procedures Manual that defines our audit process.
+ARSC member councils are currently audited on a two-year cycle thus insuring the ARSC objectives are met throughout the participating organizations.

 ARSC has a full time Administrator who manages the daily activities of the Association and serves as coordinator for much of the committee activities.
 The Administrator is available to help anyone who is interested in the ARSC activities or has a question or concern they would like addressed.

-ARSC continues to grow and the Basic Orientation Plus® and Basic Orientation Plus-Refresher® programs are now offered by our members in Alabama, Colorado, Indiana, Kansas, Kentucky, Louisiana, Mississippi, New Jersey, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, West Virginia, Wyoming and the United States Virgin Islands.
-There are over 40 locations delivering the ARSC reciprocal training at this time.
+ARSC continues to grow and the Basic Orientation Plus® and Basic Orientation Plus - Refresher programs are now offered by our members in Alabama, Colorado, Indiana, Kansas, Kentucky, Louisiana, Mississippi, Missouri, New Jersey, North Carolina, Oklahoma, South Carolina, Tennessee, Texas, West Virginia, Wyoming and the United States Virgin Islands.
+There are over 50 locations delivering the ARSC reciprocal training at this time.